Hierarchical Path: Seven Years War (Main Page) >> Armies >> French Army >> Royal-Carabiniers

 In April 1758, when the Comte de Clermont redeployed his army along the Rhine, the regiment was placed in the second line at Mönchengladbach, Wegberg and Viersen in the area of Dülken.
 After the successful 1758 - Allied campaign on the west bank of the Rhine|crossing of the Rhine]] by the Allied army of Ferdinand of Brunswick on May 31, the regiment retired towards Rheinberg where it joined Clermont's Army on June 2.
 It remained in this camp, where it was part of the Reserve, until June 12.
 On June 23, the regiment took part in the Battle of Krefeld where it formed the reserve of cavalry under the Marquis de Poyanne.
 The Comte de Gisors, at the head of his regiment, charged the Hanoverian lines and managed to break through the first two lines and was fighting the third when retreat was beaten.
 While trying to disentangle his unit from the Hanoverian lines, Gisors was shot through his left side.
 At this battle, from a total of 1,329 men, the regiment lost 700 troopers killed or wounded and 69 officers.
 Gisors died on June 26 at Neuss which was now occupied by the Allied army.
 In Mid August, after Ferdinand's retreat to the east bank of the Rhine, the regiment, as part of the Army of the Lower Rhine now under Contades, recrossed the Rhine to follow the Allied army.
 On August 20, it was encamped near Wesel where it formed part of the Reserve.
 On September 29, under Saint-Pern, it took part in the failed surprise attack on the camp of the Prince of Holstein at Bork.

 At the beginning of June 1759, the regiment was at Cologne with the Corps under the Marquis de Poyanne.
 By June 9, it had joined Broglie's Reserve and were at Zennern near Kassel.
 On June 18, it joined the main French army.
 In June, during the French offensive in Western Germany, the regiment was part of the Cavalry Reserve.
 On June 24, it took post at Atteln.
 On July 4, it was part of a corps who took position in front of the village of Schildesche, 3 km north of Bielefeld.
 On July 15, the regiment was part of the force covering the main army encamped near Minden.
 On August 1, the regiment took part in the Battle of Minden where it was deployed in the third line of the cavalry centre under the command of the Marquis de Poyanne.
-Along with the Gendarmerie de France, it attempted a third attack upon the 9 battalions (mostly British) who had already repulsed 2 cavalry charges.
+Along with the Gendarmerie de France, it attempted a third attack upon the 9 battalions (mostly British) who had already repulsed two cavalry charges.
 Their charge was more successful and they broke through the first line of Allied infantry.
 However, the second line received them with a deadly fire and forced them to retire.
+In this battle the unit lost 700 men and 69 officers.
 By August 15 during the French retreat, the regiment, who had suffered heavily at Minden, could field only 5 squadrons.
 On August 30, when the main French army took position between Bauerbach and Amöneburg, the regiment formed part of the Reserve.

 By the end of January 1760, the 5 brigades of the regiment had taken their winter-quarters in the fourth line of the French army between the Rhine and the Main on the left bank of the Rhine.
 By mid March, the regiment was stationed on the Neckar, in the fourth line of the French army.
 By May 23, the regiment was part of the Grenadier Reserve of Broglie's Army, placed under the command of M. de Saint-Pern.
 In the evening of June 23, Broglie, leaving the main body at Grünberg, advanced northwards with all his light troops, the Grenadiers de France, 12 bns, the Royal-Carabiniers and his dragoons towards Schweinsberg on the Ohm in very bad weather conditions.
 On July 9, Broglie ordered to dislodge Luckner from his position at Corbach and sent an infantry brigade along with the Corps des carabiniers de Monsieur le Comte de Provence to support Clausen's Brigade and to guard the defiles debouching on the plain of Corbach.
 However, the French could not mount an attack before nightfall.
 On July 10, the regiment took part in the Combat of Corbach under the command of the Marquis de Poyanne.
 By July 14, the regiment occupied a position between Berndorf and the main army.
 On August 2, the regiment was part of the corps sent by Broglie, under the command of the Prince de Condé, to dislodge the Légion Britannique from the woods on the left of his army.
 The Légion Britannique abandoned the woods without opposing resistance.
 On September 18, Broglie detached the regiment to support Prince Xavier encamped near Kassel.
 By September 19, the regiment was attached to Prince Xavier's Corps, forming part of the vanguard of his right column.
 By December 30, the regiment had taken its winter-quarters in Limburg.

-On July 16 1761, the regiment was at the battle of Vellinghausen.
+On July 16 1761, the regiment was at the Battle of Vellinghausen.

 To do: more details on the campaigns from 1761 to 1762